idavis/octopress/source/_posts/2012-08-25-project-euler-problem-7-the-nth-prime.markdown

 ---
 This post leverages my OSS project [Prototye.ps][] to support prototypal object creation.
 If you haven't read the introduction posts [Part 1][] and [Part 2][], I would recommend reading them as I build off of their functionality and theory.
 If you don't care how it works, read on my friend.

+{% blockquote Project Euler http://projecteuler.net/problem=7 Problem 7 %}
+By listing the first six prime numbers: 2, 3, 5, 7, 11, and 13, we can see that the 6th prime is 13.

+What is the 10 001st prime number?
+{% endblockquote %}

 ``` ps1 Prototypal
 function New-PrimeGenerator {
   $prototype = New-Prototype